dotnet/AspNetCore.Docs/aspnet/mvc/overview/older-versions/hands-on-labs/aspnet-mvc-4-fundamentals.md

    >
    > Although this approach works, it depends on a hardcoded string.
 If you later rename the Controller, you will have to change this instruction manually.
 A better alternative is to use an **HTML Helper** method.
 ASP.NET MVC includes an HTML Helper method which is available for such tasks.
 The **Html.ActionLink()** helper method makes it easy to build HTML **&lt;a&gt;** links, making sure URL paths are properly URL encoded.
    >
-   > Htlm.ActionLink has several overloads.
+   > Html.ActionLink has several overloads.
 In this exercise you will use one that takes three parameters:
    >
    > 1. Link text, which will display the Genre name
    > 2. Controller action name (**Browse**)